Dwight Howard's Success and Achievements in Timeline

 On January 21, 2010, Dwight Howard was named as the starting center for the East in the 2010 NBA All-Star Game.

-In 2011, Dwight Howard became the first player in league history to win Defensive Player of the Year honors for three consecutive seasons.
+In the 2010–11 season, Dwight Howard became the first player in league history to win Defensive Player of the Year honors for three consecutive seasons.

-On January 12, 2012, Dwight Howard attempted an NBA regular season record 39 free throws against the Golden State Warriors, making 21 of them and finishing with 45 points and 23 rebounds.
+On January 12, 2012, Dwight Howard attempted an NBA regular season record 39 free throws against the Golden State Warriors, making 21 of them.

 On January 24, 2012, Dwight Howard became the Orlando Magic's all-time scoring leader.